ZYuSdu/MTE/README.md

 #  Urban region representation learning with human trajectories: a multi-view approach incorporating transition, spatial, and temporal perspectives
+This project is linked to a paper published in GISCIENCE & Remote Sensing: Urban region representation learning with human trajectories: a multi-view approach incorporating transition, spatial, and temporal perspectives.
+In this study, we propose a novel approach MTE for learning effective region representations with human trajectories in a fully unsupervised manner.
+MTE models three salient information perspectives of trajectory data, transition, spatial, and temporal views, and utilizes varying machine learning techniques based on the traits of different views.
   <img src="MTE.jpg">

 ## Requirements